Wesselhoff23/Wesselhoff_CSCI2270_FinalProject/README.md

 # Wesselhoff_CSCI2270_FinalProject

-Project Summary: This project will take a text file of movies and make a hash table out of it, from which you can preveiw the movies, find movies by genre, or
+Project Summary: This project will take a text file of movies and make a hash table out of it, from which you can preveiw the movies, find movies by genre, or print out the top ten highest rated movies in the file.
+You can also insert or delete movies as you please.

 How to Run: